-A. If the cam image remains stale for an extended period of time, it will be "turned off" on the website, and technicians will be alerted to fix the cam.
+A. If the webcam image remains stale for an extended period of time, it will be "turned off" on the website, and technicians will be alerted to fix the webcam.
 In this case, the web page remains, but the image is replaced with a grey box and a short message.

 A. Go to DriveBC Mobile for current road condition information for the area.